erikandersson96/portfolio-project-four/TESTING.md

 ---
 ## Defensive Programming

-After my second session with my mentor [Benjamin Kavanagh](https://github.com/BAK2K3) I got the feedback that I should implement `Defensive Programming` for my `CRUD functionality` which stands for `Create, Read, Update, Delete` and that is translated to my `Add recipe for "Create", Edit recipe for "Update", Delete recipe for "Delete"`.
+After my second session with my mentor [Benjamin Kavanagh](https://github.com/BAK2K3) (link) I got the feedback that I should implement `Defensive Programming` for my `CRUD functionality` which stands for `Create, Read, Update, Delete` and that is translated to my `Add recipe for "Create", Edit recipe for "Update", Delete recipe for "Delete"`.
 The `Read functionality` is just the way a guest or user can view a recipe, but that isn't a part of `Defensive Programming` since you doesn't need to be authenticated to view the recipes.

-So on to what I did to improve my backend code the way I did in the front end code is that I added a `@login_required` decorator that is a part of `Django decorators` (read more about django decorators [here](https://docs.djangoproject.com/en/dev/topics/auth/default/#the-login-required-decorator)), to ensure that what ever guest or user that is trying to access either `Add recipe, Edit recipe, Delete recipe, Bookmark recipe, Remove bookmark` is authenticated.
+So on to what I did to improve my backend code the way I did in the front end code is that I added a `@login_required` decorator that is a part of `Django decorators` (read more about django decorators [here](https://docs.djangoproject.com/en/dev/topics/auth/default/#the-login-required-decorator) (link)), to ensure that what ever guest or user that is trying to access either `Add recipe, Edit recipe, Delete recipe, Bookmark recipe, Remove bookmark` is authenticated.

 For my `Edit recipe and Delete recipe` I wanted to make sure that only the `author` (creator of that recipe) could `Edit or Delete` the specific recipe, otherwise the guest or user would be directed to my custom `403 error page`.